Introduction: Fume Coffin - Laser Cutter Exhaust Vent Filter

 I figured I might be able to convert the design into a venting filter system by enclosing an IEAS filter system in an airtight box with a single exhaust duct.

-I probably did not need the post-filter since the exhaust was not venting directly into the workspace.
+The Fume Coffin did not need a post-filter since the exhaust would not be venting directly into the workspace, and charcoal dust in outdoor vented exhaust is not a major concern.

-The HEPA filter is one of two major filter elements in my filter system.
+The HEPA filter is one of the major filter elements in the Fume Coffin filter system.

 A HEPA filter captures sub-micron aerosol particulates.